-- a) Assist in undertaking a desk review of the collected information - b) Assist in preparing guides for stakeholder interviews - c) Assist in undertaking interviews and meetings with stakeholders to inform the analysis - d) Assist in undertaking a consultation with adolescents on CEE related issues to reveal how they affect their lives, including preparing research tools (considering also 'left behind' children, e.g. migrant children, children living with disability and illness etc.). - e) Assist in finalizing a comprehensive report incorporating input and feedback of stakeholders, and the proposal of a CEE policy approach for UNICEF with associated strategies and sectorspecific recommendations

-For the preparation of the CLAC final report, it is expected to follow the template (1) as well as the guidance note (2), with local adaptation to be discussed at the start of the assignment.
-1. CLAC report outline (See Annex) CLAC guidance note (will be shared with selected consultant) 3.
-Overall editorial support Fact checking, editing, and checking of references as needed Assist with coordinating the internal and external review process and the incorporation of comments 4.
-Administrative and planning support Arranging appointments with national stakeholders for interviews Arranging logistics for the consultation with adolescents Child Safeguarding Is this project/assignment considered as " Elevated Risk Role " from a child safeguarding perspective? is this project/assignment considered as Elevated Risk Role from a child safeguarding perspective?
-YES X NO If YES, check all that apply: Direct contact role YES NO If yes, please indicate the number of hours/months of direct interpersonal contact with children, or work in their immediately physical proximity, with limited supervision by a more senior member of personnel: Child data role YES NO If yes, please indicate the number of hours/months of manipulating or transmitting personal-identifiable information of children (name, national ID, location data, photos): More information is available in the Child Safeguarding SharePoint and Child Safeguarding FAQs and Updates
+- a) Undertake a desk review of the collected information - b) Summarize research and draft individual sections of the CLAC - c) Prepare guides for stakeholder interviews - d) Undertake interviews and meetings with stakeholders to inform the analysis - e) Lead a consultation with adolescents on CEE related issues to reveal how they affect their lives, including preparing research tools (considering also 'left behind' children, e.g. migrant children, children living with disability and illness etc.). - f) Conduct additional research to fill data gaps and answer specific questions as needed unicef 🚱 for every child ---------- ----------------- -- g) Finalize a comprehensive report incorporating input and feedback of stakeholders, and the proposal of a CEE policy approach for UNICEF with associated strategies and sector-specific recommendations h) Produce an additional a-page brief presenting the main findings in infographics and engaging language.
+Depict key data sets in response to climate financing needs (details to be discussed) For the preparation of the CLAC final report, it is expected to follow the template (1) as well as the guidance note (2), with local adaptation to be discussed at the start of the assignment.
+1. CLAC report outline (see Annex) 2.
+CLAC guidance note (will be shared with selected consultant) 3.
+Overall editorial support • Fact checking, editing, and checking of references as needed o Coordinate the internal and external review process and the incorporation of comments 4.
+Administrative and planning support Coordination of the overall work as well as the part covered by the national consultant Brief training of UNICEF staff on CEE notions and CEE-informed programming Child Safeguarding Is this project/assignment considered as " Elevated Risk Role " from a child safeguarding perspective?
+YES 🔀 NO If YES, check all that apply: Direct contact role  YES 🖾 NO If yes, please indicate the number of hours/months of direct interpersonal contact with children, or work in their immediately physical proximity, with limited supervision by a more senior member of personnel: Child data role If yes, please indicate the number of hours/months of manipulating or transmitting personal-identifiable information of children (name, national ID, location data, photos): More information is available in the Child Safeguarding SharePoint and Child Safeguarding FAQs and Updates unicef 🚱 | for every child